 It is important to use:

-- Callout extensions – which are non-clickable phrases that will make the searcher more keen to click you instead a competitor. e.g. You could add ABTA and ATOL protection, Travel time to resort, Low deposits etc.
+These are non-clickable phrases that will make the searcher more keen to click you instead a competitor. e.g. You could add ABTA and ATOL protection, Travel time to resort, Low deposits etc.

-Linked to Google My Business can show your physical location if you want to.
+Linked to Google My Business can show your physical location (if you want to).

 Review your extensions every month or so and optimise accordingly.